honsa/simple-stats-webpack-plugin/README.md

 # Simple stats for the actual webpack version (^4.41.5)
 ## Set the errors and warning to a minimum of output for maximum of information

-This plugin is just in alpha state, so please do not use it in your production environment.
+This a simple webpack plugin and it is just in alpha state, so please do not use it in your production environment.

 The goal is to reduce the output of warnings and error messages in a performant way and produce better and clearer error messages than webpack self with stats option "errors-warnings".